rickardlindberg/rickardlindberg.me/writing/agdpp-game-loop/index.markdown

 This test will actually cause a window to pop up on the screen, so it is a bit distracting, but it makes sure we are calling Pygame correctly.

-The implementation now looks like this:
+The game loop now looks like this:

 <div class="rliterate-code"><div class="rliterate-code-body"><div class="highlight"><pre><span></span><span class="k">class</span> <span class="nc">GameLoop</span><span class="p">(</span><span class="n">Observable</span><span class="p">):</span>